Remote’s guide to employing in Mexico.

 |Sunday, July 7, 2024||Election Day||First Sunday of July - every 6 years for election of the President.
 Next elections are in 2024|

 There are two types of minimum wages: a general minimum wage that applies to everyone regardless of age, industry and experience and a "professional" minimum wage that apply to certain employees depending on their profession, craft or activity.

 For the general minimum wage, there are two categories

 We can help you get a new employee started in Mexico fast.
-The minimum onboarding time we need is only 1-2 weeks before start date.
+The minimum onboarding time we need is only 12 working days.

 Our team ensures your employees are onboarded and paid as quickly as possible while keeping your business compliant with all local employment legislation.
 The minimum onboarding time begins after the employee submits all required information onto the Remote platform.
 The onboarding timeline is also dependent upon registration with local authorities.